Feature Image

 Accommodations

 Students will reside in college dormitory housing in shared double rooms with ensuite baths, daily cleaning service, and internet access.
-Housing accommodations are centrally located and public transportation is easily accessible.
+Housing accommodations are centrally located, and public transportation is easily accessible.
+There are limited laundry facilities on site, which are available for a fee.

-Students will be given breakfast in their accommodations.
+Breakfast is included with accommodations.
 Students will be allocated a daily stipend to cover the cost of most lunch and evening meals.
-A welcome lunch and a farewell dinner are provided.
+A welcome lunch and a farewell dinner are also provided.

 Additional Items to Consider